akaur425/HomeStayOrganizerCompany/README.md

 A full-stack web application designed to manage student housing efficiently by connecting students and home owners through a centralized platform.
 The system allows users to handle room requests, contracts, and housing operations in a structured and secure way.
-HomeStay Organizer Company is a role-based housing management system where:
+A live link to the project is: https://student-housing.ct.ws HomeStay Organizer Company is a role-based housing management system where:

 Students can request rooms, view contracts, and manage their housing status